Kingdom of Gwynedd: Cadwallon ap Cadfan

 The Battle of Chester did not end the ability of the Welsh to seriously threaten the Anglo-Saxon polities.
 Among the most powerful of the early kings was Cadwallon ap Cadfan (c.
 624 – 634), grandson of Iago ap Beli.
 He became engaged in an initially disastrous campaign against Northumbria where following a series of epic defeats he was confined first to Anglesey, and then just to Puffin Island, before being forced into exile across the Irish Sea to Dublin, – a place which would come to host many royal refugees from Gwynedd.
 All must have seemed lost but Cadwallon (Meigen) raised an enormous army and after a brief time in Guernsey he invaded Dumnonia, relieved the West Welsh who were suffering a Mercian invasion and forced the pagan Penda of Mercia into an alliance against Northumbria.
 With new vigour Cadwallon returned to his Northumbrian foes, defeated their armies and slew a series of their kings.
-In this furious campaign his armies devastated Northumbria, captured and sacked York in 633 and briefly controlled the kingdom.
+In this furious campaign, his armies devastated Northumbria, captured and sacked York in 633 and briefly controlled the kingdom.
 At this time, according to Bede, many Northumbrians were slaughtered, "with savage cruelty", by Cadwallon.

-Despite the war, and 14 battles undertaken by the allied forces of Gwynedd and Mercia against Northumbria, of which the chief one was the Battle of Cefn Digoll in 632, an alliance was concluded when Cadwallon married Alcfritha, daughter of Pybba of Mercia.
-However, the effect of these tumultuous events would come to be short-lived, for he died in battle in 634 close to Hadrian's Wall, at the battle of Battle of Heavenfield.
+Despite the war and 14 battles undertaken by the allied forces of Gwynedd and Mercia against Northumbria, of which the chief one was the Battle of Cefn Digoll in 632, an alliance was concluded when Cadwallon married Alcfritha, daughter of Pybba of Mercia.
+However, the effect of these tumultuous events would come to be short-lived, for he died in battle in 634 close to Hadrian's Wall, at the Battle of Heavenfield.
 On account of these deeds, he and his son Cadwaladr, (who fought at the Battle of the Winwaed) appear to have been considered the last two High Kings of Britain.
 Cadwaladr presided over a period of consolidation and devoted much time to the Church, earning the title "Bendigaid" for "Blessed".
 As a monk in later life, he was involved with Clynnog's abbey, and St Cadwaladr's Church, Llangadwaladr on Anglesey.
-The Tudors of Penmynydd and Henry VII of England in particular claimed descent from Cadwaladr in the "twenty second degree" and it was he (Harri Tudor) who raised his 'Red Dragon' banner at the Battle of Bosworth Field.
+The Tudors of Penmynydd and Henry VII of England in particular claimed descent from Cadwaladr in the "twenty-second degree".